raju1stnov/platform-setup_repo/README.md

 *Notes:* The Auth agent’s `login` method illustrates an  **A2A call** : it posts a JSON-RPC request to the `fake_auth_service`’s `/a2a` endpoint (discovered via the registry).
 The internal functions in `mcp_tools` abstract away these details, so the main JSON-RPC handler simply calls `mcp_tools.login()` or `mcp_tools.verify_token()`.
 This separation of concerns is analogous to MCP’s design (tools functions are defined separately from the model or API interface).

 **`auth_agent/logging_config.yml`:** Logging configuration for Uvicorn and the app, ensuring each log line is prefixed with the service name (for structured logs).

+## log_ingest_agent

+This agent subscribes to a Pub/Sub subscription (that your Cloud Logging sink publishes to) and relays any received log entries to the router agent via an internal JSON-RPC call.
+It also provides a method to simulate dummy logs for testing the pipeline.

+**Notes:** The `log_ingest_agent` starts a background Pub/Sub listener on startup.
+The `handle_message` callback will forward each log entry to the router and only acknowledge the Pub/Sub message if routing succeeds (so that on failure, the message can be retried).
+The `simulate_logs` function publishes one or more dummy log entries to the Pub/Sub topic (triggering the normal ingest flow) and is independent of any polling logic.

+## log_router_agent

+The router agent receives log entries (via the `/a2a` JSON-RPC endpoint) and determines where to send them.
+In our setup, all logs are forwarded to the BigQuery sink agent.
+The implementation can be extended with filtering or routing rules (e.g., based on log severity or source) if needed.

 ## Webservice Agent Service (`webservice_agent`)